marcio-marine-corps-soldier/technology/articles/Non-Fungible Tokens (NFTs) and the Creative Economy.md

 Smart contract programmability enables innovative functionality including automatic royalties and complex ownership structures, yet implementation often falls short of theoretical potential.
 Many NFT projects use generic contract templates with minimal customization.
 Royalty enforcement relies on marketplace cooperation rather than technical guarantees—buyers can circumvent royalties through direct wallet transfers or platforms that ignore royalty specifications.
 The gap between programmable potential and practical enforcement mechanisms limits some theoretical benefits (Fairfield, 2022).

-### Implications for Creative Industries and Cultural Production
+### B. Implications for Creative Industries and Cultural Production

 NFTs have demonstrated that substantial markets exist for digital creative works when ownership and scarcity mechanisms address perceived value propositions.
 This validation has significant implications for digital creators who previously struggled to monetize work in environments characterized by free distribution and infinite reproducibility.
 The economic viability of digital art NFTs, in particular, has enabled professional careers for digital artists who previously earned primarily through commercial commissions rather than independent creative work (Valeonti et al., 2021).